martina-emmerich/GPT2-Fine-tuning/README.md

 # GPT2-Fine-tuning

 Fine-tuning GPT-2 model to produce outputs in Jane Austen's writing style.
-Used Jane Asuten dataset from Kaggle: https://www.kaggle.com/datasets/joshmcadams/jane-austin-and-charles-dickens
+Used Jane Asuten dataset from Kaggle: https://www.kaggle.com/datasets/joshmcadams/jane-austin-and-charles-dickens.
+The training data was around 11K short paragrpahs and validation was 1K short paragraphs (90%-10% split).

 Model output samples after fine-tuning on the Jane Austen dataset:
 Generation settings used for both models: